How to Apply - Grants

 - Institutional Support Declaration (Pastoral Study Project and Collaborative Inquiry ONLY): This form should be completed by the appropriate representative of your church or organization verifying that you will be given time off to utilize a grant if awarded.
 If you are not currently employed, the support declaration should be signed by the regional denominational official to whom you are vocationally responsible.

 - Letter of Release (First Book for Minority Scholars ONLY): The applicant’s academic dean or chairperson confirms release from teaching responsibilities in the event a grant is awarded.

-Note regarding Letters of Recommendation, Institutional Support Declaration (Pastoral Study Project ONLY) and Letter of Release (First Book for Minority Scholars ONLY): When entering applicant information online, you will be asked to provide email addresses for your two recommenders and dean.
-The Louisville Institute will email those persons directly with instructions, and you will be notified when these online forms have been submitted to the Institute.
+Note regarding Letters of Recommendation, Institutional Support Declaration (Pastoral Study Project ONLY) and Letter of Release (First Book for Minority Scholars ONLY): When entering applicant information online, you will be asked to provide email addresses for your recommenders.
+The Louisville Institute will email those persons directly with instructions, and we will notify you when these documents have been submitted to the Institute.

 Annual Grant Application Deadlines:

 Pastoral Study Project Program - September 1 Click Here